Jaseci-Labs/jaseci/README.md

 - the destroy built-in uses `destroy:idx:` vs `destroy(idx)` now
 - get_uuid standard library function is deprecated since we have string manipulation
 - internal representation of element now `jac:uuid:` format

+## Version 1.2.2

+### Updates

+- New Language Feature: can now perform assignments arbitrarily (not just to named variables)
+- New Language Feature: can spawn assign on creation of nodes and edges
+- New Language Feature: can filter references to nodes and edges
+- Added new built-ins for nodes and edges (context, info, and details)
+- Fixed dot output
+- Added reset command to jsctl to clear complete state
+- Various language grammar tweaks

 ## Version 1.2.1